 Pro Tips for Green Smoothies

 - Use a really good blender to make this super creamy.
-Investing in a blender like vitamix will give you the best texture for smoothies.
+Investing in a blender like vitamix or nutribullet will give you the best texture for smoothies.
 It blends ice extremely well and won't leave you with chunks in the mixture.

 Recipe Substitutions